vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 ChromeVox is my day-to-day screen reader, as it's a Chrome extension that is easy to install and works on Linux (which is pretty rare).
-However, it's no longer supported, and it doesn't always properly handle certain aria tags.
+However, it's no longer maintained and can handle certain aria tags incorrectly.

-NVDA is a free screen reader for Windows, and it's my screen reader of choice when I want to validate on a Windows machine.
+NVDA, on the other hand, is a free screen reader for Windows, and it's my screen reader of choice when I want to test on a Windows machine.
 It's more popular and more maintained than ChromeVox, so I'd highly recommend it.

 Download NVDA or learn more at [the NVDA homepage][nvda].
 Install or learn more about ChromeVox at [ChromeVox's Chrome Web Store page][chromevox].

 {% include linkedHeading.html heading="ZoomText" level=3 %}

-ZoomText is a tool that I actually heard about thanks to a user with lower vision, who used it to change the color scheme of websites and to magnify the screen beyond the browser limit of about 500%.
+ZoomText is a tool that I actually heard about thanks to a user with low vision, who used it to change the color scheme of websites and to magnify the screen beyond the browser limit of about 500%.